AlberLC/flanabot/README.rst

 - Mute users temporarily or forever.
 - Ban users temporarily or forever.
 - Configurable default behavior for each chat, just talk to him to configure it.
 - Get media from Twitter, Instagram, TikTok and Youtube and send it to the chat.
-From tiktok also obtains data about the song that is playing in the video.
+From TikTok also obtains data about the song that is playing in the video.

 .. |license| image:: https://img.shields.io/github/license/AlberLC/flanabot?style=flat